MechanicDAN/UniversalConverter/README.md

 }
 ```
 # Build
-Building the service using Apache Maven using the mvn package command.
+Building the service using Apache Maven using the ```bash mvn package ``` command.
-The service is launched using the java -jar universal-converter-1.0.0.jar /path/to/file.csv command, where /path/to/file.csv is the path to the file with the conversion rules.
+The service is launched using the ```bash java -jar universal-converter-1.0.0.jar /path/to/file.csv``` command, where /path/to/file.csv is the path to the file with the conversion rules.